-Alewife (Alosa pseudohargengus) and blueback herring (Alosa aestivalis), collectively referred as river herring, are ecologically, recreationally, and economically important species of migratory fishes that are found in the Hudson River.
-Adults spend most of their time in coastal waters and return to the fresh water of the Hudson River each spring to spawn before returning back to ocean waters.
-The Hudson River acts as a nursery for the newly hatched young of year river herring and in early fall they begin moving out of the estuary into near shore coastal areas.
+River herring species including alewife (Alosa pseudohargengus) and blueback herring (Alosa aestivalis) are ecologically, recreationally, and economically important migratory fishes in the Hudson River.
+Adults spend most of the year in coastal waters, but return to the Hudson River estuary each spring to spawn before returning to the ocean.
+The Hudson River is also a nursery for newly hatched (young of year) river herring: each year around early fall they begin moving out of the estuary into near shore coastal areas.
 River herring are rarely found in the New York portion of the Delaware River.

 Current Fishery